birdoptera/pace_calculator/README.md

 Do not change values in blue boxes!

-The units the distance are in doesn't matter
+The units the distance are in doesn't matter as long as you are consistant

 If there aren't enough rows, just copy and paste the last rows- copy the entire rows so you also capture the hidden columns